Ryand1234/Facebook-Cli/README.md

 APP_SECRET=<YOUR_APP_SECRET>
 ```

-To get APP_ID and APP_SECRET, Your need the following:
+To get APP_ID and APP_SECRET, You need the following:

 1. A [Facebook Developer Account](https://developers.facebook.com/apps/)
 2. A registered Facebook App with Basic Settings configured